-thereby reducing maternal, perinatal and infant deaths Microbial Water Quality Monitoring Centre The Microbial water quality monitoring centre was established to be a hub for addressing the myriad of challenges in the water sector in the Eastern Cape Province (ECP) within the overarching aim of the research initiatives which is "evaluating some key emerging challenges in microbial water quality and safety as a vehicle for skills and capacity development in water science especially amongst the Molecular Mycobacteriology previously disadvantages demographic groups in the Province" To investigate aspects of the physiology and metabolism of M. tuberculosis of relevance to TB drug discovery, drug resistance, mycobacterial persistence and TB Precision and Genomic Medicine transmission The SAMRC/UCT Precision and Genomic Medicine Research Unit (PGMRU) is interested in using the exciting developments in the field of genomic sciences to investigate human biodiversity.
-This quest will contribute to a more proactive and preventive approach to health.
-Tied closely to this quest is the expansion of research to cover genome-wide investigations pertaining to the burden of disease in Southern Africa and to assess the impact of genomic variants on the health of the indigenous populations of Africa.
-Its key focus areas are to identify the ancestral groupings detectable in the current populations of Southern Africa, and to compare the genetic lineages/composition of populations of Southern Africa, with those already characterised in Africa, and elsewhere in the world; identify low frequency, possibly functional genetic variants, in the populations of Southern Africa; collate allele frequencies of sample data in order to identify sub-populations and to relate this to susceptibility and resistance to disease; provide a genetic dimension towards understanding the heterogeneity of practically all disorders, and the biology underlying this heterogeneity, towards devising improved clinical management; create an attractive research environment comprising well characterised disease resources; establish a state of the art health ecosystem which has a knowledgeable subject/patient/client at its centre and to enhance public understanding of genetics and genomics.
-Respiratory and Meningeal Pathogens Research Unit To study the causes, management and prevention of pneumonia and meningitis infections with expanded initial focus on pneumococcal disease, to other common bacterial and viral causes of childhood morbidity and mortality, including Group B streptococcus (GBS), rotavirus, Respiratory Syncytial Virus (RSV), pertussis, and influenza virus as well as to integrate clinical, epidemiological and basic science research to improve the health of Africans through vaccines Precision Prevention and Novel Drug Targets for HIV- Associated Cancers (PPNDTHAC) The Precision Prevention and Novel Drug Targets for HIV-Associated Cancers (PPNDTHAC) Unit is an SAMRC extramural unit, based at the University of Pretoria, which seeks to map the landscape of cervical and oesophageal cancer in order to understand the underlying causes of these cancers and to discover targets for the development of novel and more effective targeted therapeutics.
-Key focus areas are to identify and comprehensively characterise the potential common and country-specific risk factors underlying high cervical and oesophageal cancer incidences and mortality rates in South Africa, Tanzania and BRICS countries; define the RNA and splicing landscape of cervical and oesophageal cancers to determine whether splicing and expression alterations differ between and among populations from Low-Middle Income Countries (LMICs) and developed countries by comparing patient samples from South Africa with sequencing data from the US and UK.
-We will also investigate the effect of licenced drugs, natural products and novel synthetic compounds on these perturbations on cancer cell lines using RNA-sequencing; investigate the therapeutic potential of micro-RNAs and their mRNA and pathway targets in HIV-associated cervical and oesophageal cancer.
-Regulation of these potential biomarkers could be altered by natural products derived from South African medicinal plants and these could be used for targeted therapy by affecting the entire molecular networks and biological pathways involved in cervical and oesophageal cancer and to conduct pre-clinical and clinical trials of natural products to investigate the anti-tumour and anti-metastasis efficacy using patient derived organoids (PDOs) or patient derived xenografts (PDXs) grown in mice.
-Grafts will be developed for cervical and oesophageal cancers.
-This will be a new way to study how well natural and synthetic compounds could be developed as new cancer drugs.
-Risk & Resilience in Mental Disorders The Unit's mission is to undertake research that encompasses the promotion of clinical research and the translation of basic science into clinical research, to improve diagnosis, prevention and management of mental disorders in South Africa with a focus on risk and resilience factors, as they apply to key conditions in the local context as well as well as the translation of clinical evidence into population-level interventions to improve mental health through primary health care and community initiatives that can be applied in diverse settings across the country and the continent, with a focus on priority illnesses given the local burden of disease.
+EXTRAMURAL RESEARCH UNITS Unit Purpose Microbial Water Quality Monitoring thereby reducing maternal, perinatal and infant deaths To address the myriad of challenges in the Eastern Cape Province (ECP) water sector within the overarching aim that seeks to evaluate some of the key emerging challenges in microbial water quality and safety, as a vehicle for skills and capacity development in water science especially amongst the previously disadvantages demographic groups in the Province Molecular Mycobacteriology To investigate aspects of the physiology and metabolism of M. tuberculosis of relevance to TB drug discovery, drug resistance, mycobacterial persistence and TB transmission Precision and Genomic Medicine To use the exciting developments in the field of genomic sciences to investigate human biodiversity, and to contribute to a more proactive and preventive approach to health.
+Tied closely to this quest is the expansion of research to cover genomewide investigations pertaining to the burden of disease in Southern Africa and to assess the impact of genomic variants on the health of the indigenous populations of Africa.
+Respiratory and Meningeal Pathogens Research Unit To study the causes, management and prevention of pneumonia and meningitis infections with expanded initial focus on pneumococcal disease, to other common bacterial and viral causes of childhood morbidity and mortality (Group B streptococcus (GBS), rotavirus, Respiratory Syncytial Virus (RSV), pertussis, and influenza virus) as well as to integrate clinical, epidemiological and basic science research to improve the health of Africans through vaccines Precision Prevention and Novel Drug Targets for HIV- Associated Cancers (PPNDTHAC) To map the landscape of cervical and oesophageal cancer in order to understand the underlying causes of these cancers and to discover targets for the development of novel and more effective targeted therapeutics.
+Key focus areas are to identify and comprehensively characterise the potential common and country-specific risk factors underlying high cervical and oesophageal cancer incidences and mortality rates in South Africa, Tanzania and BRICS countries.
+Risk & Resilience in Mental Disorders To undertake research that encompasses the promotion of clinical research and the translation of basic science into clinical research, to improve diagnosis, prevention and management of mental disorders in South Africa with a focus on risk and resilience factors as they apply to key conditions in the local context, as well as the translation of clinical evidence into population-level interventions to improve mental health through primary health care and community initiatives that can be applied in diverse settings across the country and the continent, with a focus on priority illnesses given the local burden of disease.
+Rural Public Health and Health Transitions To better understand the dynamics of health, population and social transitions in rural South Africa and southern Africa to mount a more effective public health, public sector and social response Stem Cell Research and Therapy To better understand hematopoietic stem cells (HSCs) and mesenchymal stem cells (MSCs) as a means to lowering the South African infection rate of both communicable and non-communicable diseases, and to use this project to initiate a gene therapy platform, from which gene therapy projects for other diseases will follow.
+Wound and Keloid Scarring (WAKS) Translational To optimise tissue culture models for dermal wound healing after injury with particular focus to skin scarring and dermal fibrosis